Qleany Quick Start - Rust

 Tips

-Entities are stored in an internal database (redb for Rust).
-This database is internal, users and UI devs don’t interact with it directly.
+Entities are stored in an in-memory HashMap store.
+This store is internal, users and UI devs don’t interact with it directly.

 Typical pattern: